Frequently Asked Questions (FAQs)

 As a deflator of other economic series.
 PPIs are used to adjust other economic time series for price changes and to translate those series into inflation-free dollars.
 For example, constant-dollar gross domestic product data are estimated using deflators based on PPI data.

-As the basis for contract escalation.
-PPI data are commonly used in escalating purchase and sales contracts.
+As the basis for contract adjustment.
+PPI data are commonly used in adjusting purchase and sales contracts.
 These contracts typically specify dollar amounts to be paid at some point in the future.
-It is often desirable to include an escalation clause that accounts for changes in input prices.
+It is often desirable to include an adjustment clause that accounts for changes in input prices.
 For example, a long-term contract for bread may be adjusted for changes in wheat prices by applying the percent change in the PPI for wheat to the contracted price for bread.
-(See PPI Escalation Guide for Contracting Parties.)
+(See Price Adjustment Guide for Contracting Parties.)

 3. When did the Wholesale Price Index become the Producer Price Index?